near/nearcore/tools/analyse-storage/README.md

 # Analyse storage

-This script serve as a way to analyse RocksDB SST files data, to get a better sense of data key and value size distribution.
+The analyse-storage script provides an efficient way to assess the size distribution of keys and values within RocksDB.

 ## Usage

-Example of running script:
+To run the script, use the following example:
 ```bash
 cargo run --bin analyse-storage <db_path> --column col5 --limit 50
 ```
-where first argument is the path to RocksDB directory, second which column to inspect and limit how much counts to show.
+The arguments are as follows:

+ - `<db_path>`: The path to the RocksDB directory.
+ - `--column`: The specific column to inspect.
+ - `--limit`: The maximum number of counts to display.

+The resulting output will show the following:

+ - Total number of key-value pairs per column family
+ - Sizes of each column family
+ - Key and value size distribution

-## Tips
+## Tips for Handling Large Column Families
-Since the script is written to start reading as much column families as possible one might need to adjust `max_open_files` on you OS.
-E.g. for Ubuntu 18.04 you can get the value by writing `ulimit -Hn`.
-Adjust it by modifying the file `/etc/security/limits.conf` and adding this entry (adjust parameters accordingly):
+As this script is designed to read as many column families as possible at the start, you may need to adjust the max_open_files limit on your operating system.

+For Ubuntu 18.04, you can check the current limit by using the command `ulimit -Hn`.
+To adjust this limit, modify the `/etc/security/limits.conf` file and add the following entry (adjust parameters to suit your needs):
 ```
 * soft nofile 100000
 * hard nofile 100000